Equivariant Principal Bundles over the 2-Sphere: - Bundles over

 This theorem completes the classification of equivariant principal bundles over the 2-sphere.
-Later studies will be focusing on how we can generalize this theorem to the $n$-sphere by these ideas.
+Future studies will be focusing on how we can apply this theorem to the product space $S^2\times S^2$ by these ideas.

-\textbf{Acknowledgements.} I would like to thank Prof. Dr. Ian Hambleton as my supervisor to teach tools of this article and I would like to thank M. Kalafat for motivating me to publish on this article and E. Yalcin for useful discussions.
+\textbf{Acknowledgements.} I would like to thank I. Hambleton as my supervisor to provide tools of this article.
+I also would like to thank M. Kalafat for motivating me to publish this article and E. Yalcin for useful discussions.
 This work is partially supported by the grant of McMaster University.